Thursday, August 25, 2022

 Taking over the old Heritage Trail Coffee space in Ellettsville, The Caffeinated Cook will open in mid-February 2022.
 Located on North Sale Street, the cafe will serve Brown County Coffee, baked goods, sandwiches, soups, and salads.

-The Chocolate Moose
+NOW OPEN: The Chocolate Moose at The Gables

 The Chocolate Moose will open a second storefront in 2022 on Indiana Avenue next to BuffaLouie's, in addition to their location on South Walnut Street and several kiosks throughout Indiana University's campus.
 The beloved ice cream shop will offer the same menu as their Walnut Street location.